 4. Publish resilience benchmarks for public accountability.

 This approach transforms bureaucratic states into adaptive networks.
-It does not mimic Singapore’s hierarchy but mirrors its coherence, a living architecture of awareness, redundancy, and trust.
+It does not mimic Singapore’s hierarchy but mirrors its coherence — a living architecture of awareness, redundancy, and trust.

 Integration as the True Measure of Power

-Singapore’s Total Defense demonstrates that power resides in systems, not in size.
+Singapore’s Total Defence demonstrates that power resides in systems, not in size.
 By aligning its people, infrastructure, and governance around shared responsibility, it achieves what many larger nations fail to sustain — cohesion under uncertainty.

 For great powers facing complex global competition, adopting elements of small-state discipline may become essential.
 Integration of policy, communication, and trust is the ultimate deterrent in an era of hybrid threats.